boschresearch/DiffVLA/README.md

 bash metric_cache.sh

 You can define your interested data set for evaluation such as navtest or navhard two stage.
-The default is set to avhard two stage.
+The default is set to navhard two stage.

 We offer a fast evaluation script to test the model duo to the original test scripts from NAVSIM are too slow (30 min vs 2 hour).